xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Formula    is the right side of the constraint and will often be a single number, but it may be a formula (as text) or a reference to a range of cells.
+Formula&nbsp;&nbsp;&nbsp;&nbsp;is the right side of the constraint and will often be a single number, but it may be a formula (as text) or a reference to a range of cells.

   - > If relation is 4, cell\_ref must be a subset of the references in
     > the By Changing cells text box.